NicoHood/HID/Readme.md

 Troubleshoot
 ============

+**Any random weird problem** is mostly solved by a pc reboot or a port switching.
+Try another (USB2.0) port if you have any problems with your device.
+You might also try it on another pc to see if your OS mixes up drivers.
+Once I had a problem with my USB-Hub, so ensure to connect it directly.
+You could also try a different/shorter USB cable.

 **Switching the HID-Core** might confuse the OS since the USB device changes completely from one second to the other.
 Therefore go to Printers and Devices on Windows and select remove.
 Reconnect your Arduino and maybe remove it again if its not working properly.